 - Less durable spine – book spines of perfect bound books tend to tear after a long period of usage.

-Spiral Coil Binding uses a helical plastic coil to hold the papers together.
+It uses a helical plastic coil to hold the papers together.
 After the pages are trimmed and assembled, a plastic spiral is threaded through the holes punched along one side of the paper stack.
 The coil can have many different diameters, which makes it ideal for various applications.
-The book can lay flat fully opened for long periods of time, and the pages can even be rotated 360 degrees.
-Spiral coil bound books are easy to write on, and they also make the reading experience easy and comfortable.
+The book can lay flat fully open for long periods of time, and the pages can even be rotated 360 degrees.
+Spiral coil-bound books are easy to write on, and they also make the reading experience easy and comfortable.
 Because of that spiral coil binding is often used for notebooks, agendas, journals, manuals and guides.
 The coil comes in a wide variety of sizes and colours.

 - They are easy and comfortable to use.

 - They come in various sizes and colours.